 How’s that for a tongue twister headline?
 I had fun with that.
 On to a more serious topic, celebrity actor Rob Lowe has found himself in hot water in the headlines recently for a babysitter crisis involving confidentiality.
 For anyone, having a babysitter betray a confidence would be a crisis, and given Lowe’s status, it could be particularly damaging.
-A post on MainStreet.com brings up a great point for discussion: Should your sitter sign a confidentiality agreement?
+The news brings up a great point for discussion: Should your sitter sign a confidentiality agreement?

 With today’s fast-paced technology and social networking revolution, it’s fairly easy to get the word out on practically anything, without any regard for the truth.
 Let’s hope this doesn’t threaten those who can’t speak for themselves – our children!
-Check out the post on MainStreet.com – it’s great.
-And it brings up some serious topics for consideration, along with some great resources for protecting yourself.
+An article which has since expired on MainStreet.com, brings up some serious topics for consideration, along with some great resources for protecting yourself.

 I quote from MainStreet:

 Lowe’s complaint was filed in a Los Angeles Superior Court on April 7, and asks for at least $1 million in damages.
 According to the complaint, Boyce violated a confidentiality agreement she made with the Lowe family.
 She is also charged with defamation and infliction of emotional distress on Lowe, his wife and their two sons during her employment for most of 2007 (she quit in November).

 And, some valuable advice is offered, including this highlight: